 In April we started a second podcast, Write for Me, Write for You, which focuses on (you guessed it) writing.
-Robin and I are each committed to finishing [at least the first draft of] a book in 2020, and this podcast chronicles that journey.
+Robin and I are each committed to drafting a book in 2020, and this podcast chronicles that journey.
 In each episode, we also tackle different challenges that writers face, bringing our experiences in publishing and comics to the table.

 The Great Ouran Analysis